HenriVDD/henrivdd.github.io/index.md

 >  I am a PhD candidate at the [Laboratoire des Neurosciences Cognitives et Computationelles (LNC2)](httpshttps://lnc2.dec.ens.fr/fr) in the [Human Reinforcement Learning](https://lnc2.dec.ens.fr/fr/human-reinforcement-learning) team led by Stefano Palminteri.
 Initially trained as an engineer in electronics and informatics, I worked for 7 years as a support engineer at the Departement d'Etudes Cognitives of the Ecole Normale Supérieure in Paris.

 >  After some years (7 to be precise) working on the projects of others: setting up experiments, developping technical solutions and doing data analysis, I decided it was time to get my own project.
 I started my PhD in April 2021.
-My interest lies at the crossroads of value-based decision making,computational psychiatry and human reinforcement learning.
+My interest lies at the crossroads of value-based decision making, computational psychiatry and human reinforcement learning.

 ----